rahulkrajput/Azure-Kubernetes-Service-AKS--Project/04-Azure-AD-Integration-Authentication-for-AKS-Cluster/README.md

----
-title: Azure AD Integration with Azure AKS for Authentication
-description: Azure Active Directory Integration with Azure Kubernetes Service Cluster Admins
----

-# Azure AD Authentication for AKS Cluster Admins
+# Azure AD Integration Authentication for AKS Cluster

 ## Pre-requisites
 - We should have Azure AKS Cluster Up and Running.